gumen38/cogbot/README.md

 1. It uses node.js server (http://nodejs.org/) which should be installed to run CogBot Server.
 2. It uses CogBot Chrome Plugin to provide user interface (it works as viewport to CogBot Server).
-3. It uses FoxyProxy Chrome Plugin which should proxy \*do.php\* calls ro CogBot Server (localhost:3333).
+3. It uses FoxyProxy Chrome Plugin which should proxy \*do.php\* calls to CogBot Server (localhost:3333).
 It catches internal game requests/responses in order to watch/operate game actions.

 Installation guide